Understanding the LCC Studio Pipeline

 Stage 1: SLAM Optimization

 Like LixelStudio, LCC Studio begins by reconstructing the device trajectory from raw LiDAR and IMU data.
 The SLAM result determines the geometric accuracy of the model.
-The same SLAM mode options apply: Robust Mode is the default and handles most environments, None Mode maximizes accuracy in ideal conditions, and Narrow Scene Mode handles tunnels and long corridors.
-Narrow Scene Mode will fail in normal environments.
+LCC Studio provides four Special SLAM Mode options to match scan conditions.

 Stage 2: Gaussian Splatting Reconstruction